John Lincoln (judge): Northholm Grammar

 Lincoln served as the founding Chairman of Northholm Grammar School from 1981 until 1998.

 Scouts

 Having joined Scouts in 1929, Lincoln served as District Commissioner of North Sydney district from 1960 until 1973, North Metropolitan Area Vice-president in 1973 and Area Regional President from 1974 until his death.
 The Scout Council of New South Wales made him a Life Councillor.
 He was Patron Australian Police Scouters Association from 1990 until 2003.

 Swimming

-Lincoln was also the Patron of North Sydney Swimming Club for many years.
+Lincoln was also the Patron of the North Sydney Swimming Club for many years.
 Each year he would contribute to the development of young swimmers.
 He was always notable with his presence, at the AGM meetings and presentation days.

 Government and politics

 Lincoln was chairman of the Northern Suburbs Municipal and Shire Conference in 1957 and Mayor of North Sydney Council from 1956 until 1958 having been Deputy Mayor from 1954.
 He was a member of the Town Planning Committee for North Sydney from 1953 until 1956.
 Within the Liberal Party of Australia, Lincoln served as the Honorary Treasurer for New South Wales and as a member of the Federal Council.
 In 1990 and 1991, Lincoln served as the New South Wales Electoral Commissioner.